 The MyViewBoard platform aims to merge its collaborative display with virtual online interactivity.
 This platform expands on the collaborative capabilities of their displays by providing personalized whiteboarding that follows you wherever you go along with collaborative features including:

 - Remote meeting conduction

 - Easy distribution of documents

 - Multimedia integration such as YouTube and image files

 At the end of the day, collaboration displays are powerful tools for collaboration that are here to stay.
-If you’re in education or business industry and haven’t begun to leverage the benefits of using a collaboration display, upgrading to one is a quality of life upgrade worth considering.
+If you’re in the education or business industry and haven’t begun to leverage the benefits of using a collaboration display, upgrading to one is a quality of life upgrade worth considering.
 If you’re interested in learning more about collaborative displays you can check out ViewSonic’s ViewBoard Large Format Displays to see if there is an option that sounds right for you.